Are you looking for the best things to do near Vik, Iceland? In this post, I am going to share all of the best sites, experiences, and more near Vik!

-Things to do along the south coast near Vik, Iceland
+Things to Do Along the South Coast Near Vik, Iceland

-Take a walk on Reynisfjara Black Sand Beach
+1. Take a walk on Reynisfjara Black Sand Beach

 Vik is very well known for its stunning black sand beaches.
 They get their color from crushed volcanic rock and are truly stunning!

 This popular beach is only 15 minutes from town and boasts some incredible beauty!
 Not only is the beach itself stunning, but it is also home to towering basalt columns.

 Plan to spend at least an hour on this beach enjoying the crashing of the waves and climbing on the basalt columns.

-Take in the views of Reynisdrangar
+2. Take in the views of Reynisdrangar

 Reynisdrangar is a group of majestic rock formations off the coast of Reynisfjara Beach.

-Please don’t forget that the water is extremely dangerous and you should always stay safe on the beach.
+Please don’t forget that the water is extremely dangerous, and you should always stay safe on the beach.
 Do not attempt to swim out to Reynisdrangar.

-Drive to Dyrhólaey
+3. Drive to Dyrhólaey

-Dyrhólaey is an arch peninsula over the ocean and its name means “the hill island with the door hole”.
+Dyrhólaey is an arch peninsula over the ocean, and its name means “the hill island with the door hole.”
 It is located less than 20 minutes from Vik.

 To get to the viewpoint, you will have to drive up a steep set of switchbacks.
 They have been recently repaved and are a lot better than when they were gravel.